MillenniumDB/wukong-engine/docs/development.md

 The project follows multiple code style conventions and practices to ensure code quality, extensibility and maintainability.
 The following tools are used to enforce these standards:

 - **Ruff**: A fast linter and formatter that supports multiple **Python** code style rules.
 The recommended way of using this tool is through its [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff), which provides real-time linting and formatting.
 The specific configuration used in the project is defined in the `pyproject.toml` file, which will be automatically detected and applied by the tool.
-If using **VS Code**, add the following fields in your `settings.json` file to make sure that **Ruff** is properly configured:
+If using **VS Code**, add the following fields to your `settings.json` to make sure that **Ruff** is properly configured:

 ```json
 "editor.formatOnSave": true,